The GI Bill left behind Black World War II vets. Now there's a move to fix that

 It wasn't just the horrors of war — which he had seen up close at Omaha Beach in France on D-Day.
 What bothered Dabney was the treatment he and his fellow Black veterans got when they came home.

-"One reason why we never had pictures of my dad in uniform," says their son, Vinnie Dabney, "was that coming back from the West Coast after they had been deployed to go to the Pacific Theater, after they fought all the way through the European Theater, they noticed that they had the ride in the back of the train.
-But Nazi POWs got the ride in first class, in the front of the train."
+"One reason why we never had pictures of my dad in uniform," says their son, Vinnie Dabney, "was that coming back from the West Coast after they had been deployed to go to the Pacific theater, after they fought all the way through the European theater, they noticed that they had to ride in the back of the train.
+But Nazi POWs got to ride in first class, in the front of the train."

 This was after Dabney risked his life as part of the all-Black Barrage Balloon Battalion, which provided crucial protection to Allied troops landing in Normandy, France.
 Black GIs came home from being honored by grateful French civilians to the Jim Crow South where segregation still ruled.